Dioti/SorterApp/README.md

 # SorterApp

-An command line application that sorts an array of randomly generated integers.
+A command line application that sorts an array of randomly generated integers.

 ---